ashiq24/CoDA-NO/README.md

 ## Reminder 1
 Thank you again for your thoughtful review and helpful suggestions.
 We made a significant effort to address each of your questions, including concerns regarding experiment design, other evaluation metrics, and a few implementation details.
-We respectfully ask that if you feel more positively about our paper, to please consider updating your score.
+If, upon reevaluation, you think more positively about the paper, we kindly request you to reconsider your score accordingly.
 If not, please let us know what can be further improved; we are happy to continue the discussion any time until the end of the discussion period, April 4th; thanks!